The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

 Excellent!
-I am interested in knowing what shall be written about me.
+I am most eager to know what shall be written about me.

 CASSIUS DIO.

-I imagine that history shall be favourable to thee; although I cannot guarantee thee this.
+I imagine that history shall look favourably upon thee; although I cannot guarantee it.

 COMMODUS.